emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site works well, but doesn't look too great on mobile. ⚠️

 ***
-## Show Flix
-### Score: 12/24
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for new content, but struggles to find older stuff. ⚠️
-1. Has 4 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is alright but has room for improvement. ⚠️
-1. Has built in subs for most content. ✔️
-1. Site has movies and shows, but not much anime. ⚠️
-1. Site does not have watchlists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌
-1. Site looks good + works well on mobile. ✔️

-***
 ## ReelZone
 ### 12/24
 1. Streams load very fast. ✔️